Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 It has been pointed out that the tenth commandment, commanding us not to covet, is often broken before any of the others.
 And as Gehazi coveted Naaman’s treasures we see how his covetous love for money, like all sin, caused a “chain reaction”.
 His coveting led to a lie.
 And perhaps you noticed it was quite an elaborate lie.
 In verse 22 he said to Naaman, “All is well.
 My master has sent me to say, ‘There have just now come to me from the hill country of Ephraim two young men of the sons of the prophets.
 Please give them a talent of silver and two changes of clothing.’”

-To come up with an elaborate story, and to tell it so convincingly, leads us to believe that Gehazi had lied many times before.
-Often, we express great surprise and shock when we hear of someone who professes to be a Christian – especially a prominent Christian leader – who is caught in a heinous public sin.
+To come up with such an elaborate story, and to tell it so convincingly, leads us to believe that Gehazi had lied many times before.
+Often, we express great surprise and shock when someone who professes to be a Christian is caught in a heinous public sin.
+We are especially surprised if that person is a prominent Christian leader.
 But with further reflection, we realize that whatever heinous public sin was committed had undoubtedly been going on for some time in secret.

 As one commentator notes: “Gehazi’s ... hypocrisy speak(s) to considerable practice in the art of deceit.
 Such ready audacity, so great perfection in the arts of lying and concealment, are not attained at the first attempt.
 No man becomes a rogue quite suddenly…” (J. Orr)